Nepal: Political tug-of-war hampers efforts to tackle COVID | DW | 13.05.2021

 On Monday, Oli sought a vote of confidence from the 275-seat House of Representatives, but failed to secure enough votes.

 He secured just 93 votes, while 28 parliamentarians of his own ruling CPN-UML party didn't vote for him and remained absent.
-Oli had earlier garnered over two-thirds' majority support when he was sworn in as prime minister in February 2018.
+Oli had earlier garnered majority support of more than two-thirds when he was sworn in as prime minister in February 2018.

-Oli had recommended dissolving the House of Representatives last December, but it was reinstated by the Supreme Court in February, which said the move to dissolve the legislature was unconstitutional.
+Oli had dissolved the House of Representatives in December 2020, but it was reinstated by the Supreme Court in February, which said the move was unconstitutional.

 After Oli lost the confidence motion, President Bidhya Devi Bhandari called on political parties to come up with a proposal to form a majority coalition government of two or more parties, within three days.